This post may contain affiliate links. Please read my disclosure policy for more details.

 You’ll love this delicious raspberry ricotta cake, it’s moist, bursting with fresh juicy raspberries and vanilla hints.
 Plus, it’s easy to make in one bowl, so simple, straightforward, and turns perfectly every single time.

-It’s one of our favorite cakes, perfect for any occasion, and easy to transport to potlucks, parties, and any picnics.
+It’s one of our favorite cakes, perfect for all occasions, and easy to transport to potlucks, parties, and any picnics.
 Everyone loves it!

 I love adding ricotta into the batter, it makes a moist, rich cake with a delicious melt-in-your-mouth texture.
 The fresh raspberries add extra deliciousness, they look so pretty, and no worries, they don’t sink at the bottom!